 She pleaded guilty to several charges, including two counts of involuntary manslaughter while driving under the influence of alcohol.
 McDaniel will be sentenced Jan.
 27, and faces up to 41 years in prison.

 If you have suffered the tragic loss of a loved one due to the carelessness or negligence of a drunk driver, you will likely seek justice and answers.
-The Virginia drunk driving accident attorneys with CAIL can help you get them.
+A Virginia drunk driving accident attorney at CAIL can help you get them.
 We’ve dedicated our careers to holding people responsible for their actions, and to securing our clients the financial compensation they deserve.
 Call our offices today at 1-800-HURT-123 to discuss your options.
 The initial consultation is free and you pay nothing until we win your case.